 17: Harbor Freight Tools Giftcard: $-$$$$ As little or as much as you want.

 Some people scoff at getting gift cards as gifts.
 But A) Most people suck at gift giving, and B) Most people don’t have time to get good gifts.
 Harbor freight sells hordes of cheap tools.
 Many are of questionable quality, but most do the job just fine and will last plenty long enough for the hobbyist shade-tree mechanic.
-Mechanics are also a fan of their cheap tools when they don’t wish to bring their expensive professional quality stuff to the track.
+Even some professional Mechanics have a stash of “cheap tools” that go to the track while the moneymakers stay in the box in the garage.

 16: Torque wrench: $$ Relatively Cheap.